Research Groups

 Algorithms

 In recent years, the amount of data on which computers are expected to operate has increased by several orders of magnitude, and it is no longer rare to come across data sets whose sizes are many terabytes.
 (Consider, for example, how one would use a computer to answer questions about the Internet, the human genome, or the sales logs of Wal-Mart.)
-Furthermore, we are asking computers to... more
+Furthermore, we... more

 Computation and Biology